robotframework/robotframework-RFCP-syllabus/Chapter_3_Keyword_Design_Variables_Resources.md

 ### 3.3.2 User Keyword Names

+> [!IMPORTANT]
+> LXX Recall the rules how keyword names are matched.
+(K1)

 The names of User Keywords should be descriptive and clear, reflecting the purpose of the keyword.
 Well-named keywords make tests more readable and easier to understand.

-Like test case names, keyword names are case-insensitive and can include spaces.
+Keyword names are case-insensitive and can include spaces.
 Also spaces and underscores will be ignored when matching keyword names.
 So the keywords `Login To System`, and `log_into_system` are considered identical.
 By default, if not explicitly defined by the library developers, all Library Keywords are named in **Title Case** with capital letters at the beginning of each word, and spaces between words.